designisO/Building-Moralis-dApp/README.md

 ### Overview

 Created a simple dApp that allows users to connect to the metamask wallet.
-You also can retrieve data of historically and real time.
+You also can retrieve data of historically and real time of the Metamask wallet.
+In this project it allowed me to learn more about the SDK of Moralis.
+I was able to explore the cloud functions that support the backend of the dApp.
+I also was able to review the dashboard which shows the users logged in on the server.
+Using the console I was able to confirm the loging in and out.
 Enjoy.

 ### Description